mlevison/obsidian-periodic-aggregator/README.md

 # Quarterly Review Builder

-An Obsidian plugin that helps you create structured quarterly reviews with a single command and configurable temp folder path.
+An Obsidian plugin that helps you create structured quarterly reviews by integrating with your Daily and Weekly notes from the Periodic Notes plugin.

 ## Features

-- **Single Command**: "Build Quarterly Review" command accessible via Command Palette (Ctrl/Cmd + P)
+- **Quarter Selection**: Choose which quarter to review from your configured quarters
+- **Periodic Notes Integration**: Automatically finds and includes your Daily and Weekly notes
 - **Configurable Temp Folder**: Set a custom folder path where quarterly review files will be created
-- **Automatic Quarter Detection**: Automatically determines the current quarter and year
+- **Notes Aggregation**: Automatically includes content from your Daily and Weekly notes in the review
 - **Structured Template**: Creates a comprehensive quarterly review template with sections for:
   - Goals & Objectives
   - Key Achievements